 Egyptians are convinced that during the one year of MB rule, Egypt was about to be lost forever but thanks God, then came Sisi to give back Egypt to Egyptians, bravely putting his life on the line; he became very popular and admired by most Egyptians.
 The man has decent down to earth characteristics and has been able to win the hearts and mind of most Egyptians especially the common masses.
 They see him as strong man who says No to Obama and stood against the US plans for the new Middle East.

 We can understand why the US and consequently the media is taking side with MB because of the deal/ plan the US made with the MB to reshape the political landscape the Middle East.
 The US foreign policy has never been so wrong and irresponsible regarding the Middle East.
 Obama is said to be in deep trouble once all facts are revealed to Americans.
 Furthermore, The US media mostly proved to be not honest to say the least when it comes to Egypt.
 Pity!

-In a nutshell things are getting better more quickly now and Egypt will recover very soon to become a major player politically and economically.
+In a nutshell things are getting better more quickly now and Egypt will recover very soon to become a major player politically and economically, there has even been an increase of property in New Cairo for sale as well as other parts of Egypt already, a recovery is impending.
 And the notion that Egypt is returning to military rule is not valid.
 The man will take off his uniform just like Eisenhower and de Gaulle.
 It is that simple.